 Once functions and levels have been specified, the systems can be identified and assigned to zones, after which zones are established.
-However, without requirements for a DCSA, any efforts to implement DiD would be ad hoc, and unlikely to build into the facility (or system) the DiD that is critical for computer security.
-Given current experience, previously unknown or undisclosed vulnerabilities will be discovered or used during a system's lifetime and exploited by adversaries in the conduct of cyber-attacks targeting key systems for security.
+However, the without requirements for a DCSA, any efforts to implement DiD would be ad hoc, and unlikely to build into the facility (or system) the DiD that is critical for computer security.
+Given current experience, it is likely that previously unknown or undisclosed vulnerabilities are likely to be discovered or used during a system's lifetime and deployed by adversaries in the conduct of cyber-attacks targeting key systems for security.
 A DCSA that specifies a layered defense and a facility that implements such a DCSA would be able to leverage a very effective measure that can reduce risks associated with these types of attacks.